Aurora-1738/Aurora-1738/README.md

 - 🌱 I’m currently learning to doubt Camus
 - 💞️ I’m looking to collaborate on assisted suicide
 - 📫 How to reach me, don't
-- 😄 Pronouns: he/him
+- 😄 Pronouns: all (is allegedly pan)
-- ⚡ Fun fact: I am either the best or worst programmer in human history
+- ⚡ Fun fact: I am become bug

 <!---
 Aurora-1738/Aurora-1738 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.